 The chunk file directory must be on the Informix server and must be a local file system.
 Your chunk file paths must be fewer than 66 characters.
-You may want to use raw disks for chunk files (for more information, see "Create Informix chunk files" on page 49.
+Use raw disks for chunk files (for more information, see "Create Informix chunk files" on page 49.